Highlights from recent research on the science of climate change communication:

 - A record number of Americans feels concerned about global warming (Gallup, 2017).

 - Six in ten Americans support a carbon tax if the revenue is used to lower income taxes.
-Americans are more supportive if the revenue is used to fund clean energy research (University of Michigan Center for Local, State and Urban Policy, 2017).
+Americans are more supportive if the revenue is used to fund clean energy research (University of Michigan, 2017).

 - Around two-thirds of Californians view climate change as a "major threat" and believe the state should create policies to address the issue (Public Policy Institute of California, 2017).